-Margaret Cho has been doing stand-up since high school, and her ability to make audiences LOL has afforded her opportunities in all genres—from her own sitcom on ABC, to roles in blockbuster films like Face/Off, to her Emmy-nominated turn as Kim Jong-Il on 30 Rock, to musical collaborations on her two Grammy-nominated albums.
-Cho’s 2017 comedy tour, Fresh Off The Bloat, took her back to theaters across America before she returned to work on her new TNT series, Highland.
-She will also appear alongside Will Smith in Bright, Netflix’s police thriller.
+Margaret Cho has been doing stand-up since high school, and her ability to make audiences LOL has afforded her opportunities in all genres—from her own sitcom on ABC, to big-screen roles, to her Emmy-nominated turn as Kim Jong-Il on 30 Rock, to musical collaborations on her two Grammy-nominated albums.
 Although Cho is at home on the stage, she’s in love with her home in Los Angeles, and the diverse, artistic community she’s built for herself.
 She shares her favorite parts of California below.

 How do you define California style?
 California style is casual but elegant.
 It’s all about sunshine, linen, dark denim, and light wood.
 That Summer of Love vibe.

 Best California song?
 “Shores of California” by The Dresden Dolls.

 How would your California dream day unfold?
 Late-morning wake-up to do yoga or go to the Rose Bowl for a power walk, then eat a leisurely meal in Chinatown, and see a great late night show at Largo—the perfect day!